thomas-rasmussen/git-tutorial/README.md

 [Link to tutorial](https://thomas-rasmussen.github.io/git-tutorial/)

 TODO
+- The current scope of the tutorial does not include an in-depth look at what the index is and how it works.
+But it is very relevant to include some information about this, since it helps shape the correct mental model of how Git works.
+This information could be put in a separate part II chapter, or maybe there is an appropriate place in on of the chapters.
+- Preface diagram: arrows are pointing the wrong way.
+They should point backwards toward their parent commits.
+- Branching and mgergin chapter todo:

+3) Start writing first drafts of texts in each section.

+4) Begin making more serious first drafts of the text in the chapter.

 - "Undoing changes" chapter: git revert not introduced on purpose since it will rarely be used by the intented audience.
 But it is a useful command, and it might be relevant to introduce at some point.
 Maybe at an appropriate place in Part II or as a stand-lone chapter.
 - "Undoing changes" chapter: The chapter currently does not show how to "undo" a commit.
 This would require introducing git reset --hard <checksum>.
 Can this also be done with git restore?
 - Consideration: It might make the tutorial a lot better, if it is stated upfront in the preface that the target audience is researchers/coders/statisticians whatever, and then reformulating all examples and exercises in that context.
 It might make it a lot easier for the audience to relate to the material, when they are presented with examples of problems/situations that occur for them too.